google/grr-doc/installing-and-running-grr/via-docker.md

 Additionally, the`latest` tag is set to the image of the last released GRR version.
 It is recommended to use the `latest` image to stay up to date and have a stable image.

-There is also a new docker image built every time an update is pushed to the repository, these are tagged by their branch name.
+There is also a new Docker image built every time an update is pushed to the repository, these are tagged by their branch name.
 Several pushes might happen to the `master` branch between releases, which might not be stable versions, so it is only recommended to use the `master`-tag when a all changes from the tip-of-tree should be included and no stable version is required.